camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/automation-anywhere.md

 Select the **Automation Anywhere Connector** and fill out the following properties under the **Authentication** section:

 1. Select **Authenticate (username and API key)** in the **Authentication** section.
-2. Set **Password** to `Password` to the secret you created (i.e. `secrets.AUTOMATION_ANYWHERE_PASSWORD`).
+2. Set **Password** to `Password` to the secret you created (i.e. `{{secrets.AUTOMATION_ANYWHERE_PASSWORD}}`).
-3. Set **API key** as `API key` to the secret you created (i.e. `secrets.AUTOMATION_ANYWHERE_API_KEY`).
+3. Set **API key** as `API key` to the secret you created (i.e. `{{secrets.AUTOMATION_ANYWHERE_API_KEY}}`).
 The API-Key is a 40-character string generated in the Control Room.
 See [create and assign API key generation role documentation](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/enterprise-cloud/topics/control-room/control-room-api/cloud-control-room-apikey-role.html) to learn more.

 ### _Authentication (refresh) token_ authentication

 Select the **Automation Anywhere Connector** and fill out the following properties under the **Authentication** section:

 1. Select **Authentication (refresh) token** in the **Authentication** section.
-2. Set **Token** to `Token` to the secret you created (i.e. `secrets.AUTOMATION_ANYWHERE_TOKEN`).
+2. Set **Token** to `Token` to the secret you created (i.e. `{{secrets.AUTOMATION_ANYWHERE_TOKEN}}`).
 It can be an authentication or refresh token.
 See [authentication API documentation](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/enterprise-cloud/topics/control-room/control-room-api/cloud-api-authentication.html) to learn how to generate an authentication token or see [refresh token API documentation](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/enterprise-cloud/topics/control-room/control-room-api/cloud-refresh-authentication-token.html) to learn how to generate a refresh token.

 ## Configuration